sec3-product/x-ray/README.md

 format, and applies static analysis over the LLVM-IR to capture potential issues.

-The toolchain is designed to be extensible, allowing developers to define custom rules.
+The analysis tool is designed to be extensible, allowing developers to define custom rules.
 Developers can easily describe specific rules to analyze Rust applications via the toolchain.